rurangiza/push_swap/README.md

 ## 💡 Learnings

-- Learn about sorting algorithms
+- Sorting algorithms
-- Learn about big O notation and complexity in algorithms
+- Big O notation and complexity in algorithms
 - Data structure: implementing and manipulating a doubly-linked list

 ## 🫡 Final thoughts